honoruru/Credit_Risk_Analysis/README.md

 5. Balanced Random Forest Classifier
 6. Easy Ensemble AdaBoost Classifier

 Precision is a measure of how likely a classification by the algorithm is accurate.
 The first observation, as expected, is that the precision score is meaningless for comparing the models as the data is significantly unbalanced.
 As such, Low_risk received a score of 1.00 for all models.
-High_risk received a score 0.01 to 0.07, with the Easy Ensemble AdaBoost Classifier model achieving the highest score.
+High_risk received scores of 0.01 to 0.07, with the Easy Ensemble AdaBoost Classifier model achieving the highest score.
 Solely based on this metric, it is difficult to tell the models apart or assess their strength other than to say Easy Ensemble AdaBoost Classifier did the best.

 Balanced accuracy is a metric that one can use when evaluating how good a binary classifier is.
 It is especially useful when the classes are imbalanced, as in the case of credit risk, where good loans easily outnumber risky loans.
-The balanced accuracy scores were mediocre, although better than random for the first four models.
+For the first four models, the balanced accuracy scores were mediocre, although better than random.
 Oversampling performed best of the four.

 1. Oversampling – 0.65139
 2. SMOTE Oversampling – 0.62669